JonTav1/StockVision/README.md

 StockVision also provides basic charting abilities, so you can visualize your stocks.

 Technologies: Go Backend, React.js Frontend.
 Initially the application was deployed locally with a MySQL database, but eventually ported to AWS.
 AWS Amplify was used for the frontend, while I used API Gateway pointing to different Lambda function endpoints.
+DynamoDB was used to store user credentials and stock portfolio data.